baverso/HyperBind2-OpenSource/README.md

    - The **real-world dataset is anonymized** and **reduced in scope** compared to internal training data.

 ---
+## Hardware & Performance Notes

+- **Training**:
+  - Our internal benchmarks were conducted on **8× NVIDIA A100 80GB GPUs**, allowing us to fine-tune the ESM3-based model in parallel with ample memory.
+  - On smaller setups (e.g., a single GPU with 16GB VRAM), training is still possible but will be slower.
+You may need to reduce batch sizes or sequence lengths.
+  - Expect training times for our sample dataset to vary from a few hours to a day, depending on batch size, sequence length, and GPU capability.

+- **Inference**:
+  - We demonstrated inference on **2× NVIDIA V100 (16GB)** GPUs for smaller datasets.
+Inference can be done on a single GPU if the batch size is kept low.
+  - Typical inference times on a single V100 for a batch of ~100 sequences range from several seconds to a minute, depending on model settings.

+- **Memory Considerations**:
+  - ESM3 (1.4B parameters) is large; using **LoRA** or other PEFT methods is essential for reducing the memory footprint during training.
+  - For best results on large-scale datasets, multi-GPU setups are recommended.

+---

 # Contrastive Learning Model Head with Structural Embeddings

 The contrastive learning component of **HyperBind2** is designed to fine-tune representations of **multimerized antibody sequences**—a concatenation of the **heavy chain**, **light chain**, and **antigen**.
 Each chain is first transformed using **ESM3-like embeddings**, capturing both sequence and predicted structural features (e.g., residue-level contexts, secondary structure, and long-range attention signals).
 These embeddings serve as the foundation for a **contrastive learning** model head that differentiates higher vs. lower binding affinity in a pairwise context.